Kumarmehta019/Museum-Mapper/README.md

 - The App is not fully mobile responsive and with more time this could be fixed.
 - There was a bug with the carousel images displaying half an image size, but I managed to fix this.
-- The map doesnt seem to show up, since deploying the project on Heroku.
+- The map doesn't seem to show up, since deploying the project on Heroku.

 ## 6. Wins and Challenges